Latest updates

 This led to a $100,000 budget being approved.
 This has funded the project and site optioneering, including geotech, heritage authority, consents, planning and design etc.

-The location for the future skatepark has been identified as 341 Franklin Road, directly next to the Pirongia Rugby and Sports Club.
+The location for the future skatepark has been identified as 341 Franklin Street, directly next to the Pirongia Rugby and Sports Club.

 The future skatepark will be fundraised for by the community.
 How much the community can fund will determine when construction starts and how long it will take to complete the skatepark (it may be done in stages).

 This is a joint project with the Pirongia Skatepark Community Project team, who are leading the fundraising efforts .
-If you have ideas for fundraising or would like to contribute to this project, please email: Pirongiaskatepark@gmail.com.
+If you have ideas for fundraising or would like to contribute to this project, please visit www.pirongiaskatepark.nz

 Frequently asked questions